-We meet at 2.00pm at St Mary, Brook TN25 5PF which is on The Street, Brook next to the Brook Agricultural Museum, a long barn running parallel to the road and there is parking in the road.
-The museum has arranged to be open for visitors from 1.00pm.
+However, we first of all visited St Mary, Brook TN25 5PF located on The Street, Brook next to the Brook Agricultural Museum, a long barn running parallel to the road.
+Several Friends also looked round the museum.

 St Mary’s Church has a comprehensive series of 13th century wall paintings.
 The main scheme of paintings on the south and east wall of the chancel show the Holy Infancy and the Passion of Christ together with scenes from Christ’s life and ministry; and one of the church’s Consecration Crosses can be seen on the east wall painting.

 The chancel contains a medieval stone altar which was reinstated in 1986 having been recovered from the churchyard, and a 13th century sedilia and piscina.

 The eastern end of the chancel floor is paved with medieval floor tiles dating back to circa 1300 which were produced in kilns located on Tyler Hill, Canterbury.
 These floor tiles are claimed to be some of the finest in the country from this period.

 The Priest’s Room is located on the middle floor of the tower and is easily accessed by a wide newel staircase with barrel vaulted ceiling and smooth walls, and is particularly impressive for a small church.

 The 12th century wall painting of Christ bestowing his Blessing may have formed a reredos to an earlier alter, and the nave below can be viewed through the small windows on each side of the wall painting.
 This arrangement of the Priest’s Room/Chapel suggests a continental style known as a’ Westwerk’.